vdjserver/vdjserver-doc/docs/admin/admin.rst

 emails, and other system services should be accessible and functional.

-These VMs cannot be accessed by ssh outside of TACC, so you first need to ssh to a public TACC machine such as ls5.tacc.utexas.edu or stampede2.tacc.utexas.edu.
+These VMs cannot be accessed by ssh outside of TACC, so you first need to ssh to a public TACC machine such as ls6.tacc.utexas.edu.
 Furthermore, they all require 2-factor authentication with the TACC Token app.
-The publicly accessible ports are 80, 443 and 8443; the first two being the standard http/https ports while 8443 is for testing on vdj-dev.
+The only publicly accessible ports are standard http/https ports of 80 and 443.
 SSL Security as explained below is configured on each of the deployment VMs.

-Other VMs include:
+Other backend VMs include:

-+ vdj-rep-01: data.vdjserver.org Tapis storage system, production ADC
++ vdj-rep-01: data-storage.vdjserver.org Tapis storage system, production Mongo DB
-+ vdj-rep-02: staging ADC
++ vdj-rep-02: production ADC API
 + vdj-rep-03: V2 API
 + vdj-rep-04: open

+These backend VMs are not publicly accessible, and network traffic to these VMs are protected by firewall rules.

 VM Setup
 ^^^^^^^^

-We try to avoid customizing the VMs when possible to reduce maintenance and allow for services to be more easily migrated from on VM to another.
+We try to avoid customizing the VMs when possible to reduce maintenance and allow for services to be more easily migrated from one VM to another.
 More details about each is provided in their own individual section below.

 * docker, for VDJServer programs